-Those who (jokingly) complain that their wallets empty out every time they read my blog will be in heaven today… touch switches for 79 pence.
-YES – SEVENTY NINE PENCE – and backlit, too!!
-It’s a winner!!!
+Those who (jokingly) complain that their wallets empty out every time they read my blog will be in heaven today… backlit and non-back-lit touch switches for as little as FIFTEEN PENCE !!!
+It’s a winner!

 There aren’t any catches here – you can buy one at a time for slightly more – or 10 at a time – they have different colours etc.